divio/divio-cloud-docs/background/services.rst

     The Services view is currently provided as a Beta feature.

-As well as its application code, a Divio project can include various services that are provided independently, such as a database, media storage, a message queue and so on.
-These can be added, removed and configured in the *Services* view of any project.
+As well as its application code, a Divio application can include various services that are provided independently, such as a database, media storage, a message queue and so on.
+These can be added, removed and configured in the *Services* view of any application.

 .. image:: /images/services.png